 “Copy that.”
 Mollin waved over his shoulder as Harry headed out the door.
 “See if you can bring back a danish from the breakfast room.”

 “I’ll get right on that,” Harry said as the door closed behind him.

-He might have regretted that, if his search didn’t immediately pull up the precinct reports on the body found in Caillat—who turned out to be one and the same as the missing person Harry had mentioned: Kaneth Sooks, age nineteen, known prostitute.
+He might have regretted that if his search hadn’t immediately pulled up the precinct reports on the body found in Caillat—who turned out to be one and the same as the missing person Harry had mentioned: Kaneth Sooks, age nineteen, known prostitute.